joelpowers/src-vis-three/README.md

 # to do
-webpack and how to include dependencies in html msg between vue component and non vue add controls in vue to control camera, insert objects add log vue component - log to page in debug mode
+webpack and how to include dependencies in html msg between vue component and non vue communicate between siblings through parent or use vueex? add controls in vue to control camera, insert objects add log vue component - log to page in debug mode need somekind of layout - flexbox?
+Bootstrap?

 # so far
 Created app with vue cli